 Submissions for puzzling specific rooms that have not been assigned to a specific college are allowed.
-These submissions must be recieved by Academic Scheduling one week prior to the schedule build deadline, and must meet the same puzzling criteria listed above.
+These submissions must be recieved by Academic Scheduling Friday October 13 by NOON, and must meet the same puzzling criteria listed above.
 These additional submissions are not guaranteed.
 Rooms with the highest utilization (most hours and highest occupancy percentages) will be given preference.
 Submissions should include a second and/or third room choice when submitted in case the first choice(s) are not available.
 The college/departmetn will be notified no later than two business days after the submission deadline as to whether or not their puzzle has been approved.

 All non-puzzled courses go through the current optimizer process.